brokencode-ss/Python-US-BikeShare-Data/README.md

 # Python-US-BikeShare-Data

-# Python Script to Explore US Bikeshare Data
-This Python script is used to explore data related to bike share systems for Chicago, New York City, and Washington.
+This Python script is used to explore data related to bike share systems for Chicago, NYC, and Washington.
 It imports data from csv files and compute descriptive statistics from the data.
+With Udacity's permission, the files have been uploaded to the following link: https://drive.google.com/open?id=1tmZPans5NN7Nj2m6XSdFCf5Ooh5_n4Ez

-## How to run the script
+## Running the script
-You can run the script using a Python integrated development environment (IDE) such as Spyder.
-To install Spyder, you will need to [download the Anaconda installer](https://www.anaconda.com/download/).
-This script is written in Python 3, so you will need the Python 3.x version of the installer.
-After downloading and installing Anaconda, you will find the Spyder IDE by opening Anaconda Navigator.
+You can run the script using a Python integrated development environment (IDE).
+This script is written in Python 3, so you will need the Python 3.x version of the IDE.

 ## Datasets
 The datasets used for this script contain bike share data for the first six months of 2017.